Date of birth: 27th April 1999

 The season was greatly affected by the pandemic, but Jordan remained focused for the rescheduled calendar of back-to-back events.
 His challenge for the season was increased due to having to learn each of the circuits, but he remained undeterred and scored consistent points finishes, including a 7th place which was the team’s best result of the year.
 Jordan’s regular points finishes saw him claim 10th in the championship – above his more experienced and previous race-winning teammate.

-2021 sees Jordan return to Europe – progressing to GT3 competition with the Mercedes-AMG GT3 of SPS Automotive Performance.
+The 2021 season saw Jordan return to Europe – progressing to GT3 competition with the Mercedes-AMG GT3 of SPS Automotive Performance.
+Together, they claimed an excellent fifth place in the Silver Cup at the revered 24 Hours of Spa-Francorchamps.